tvp-freeports/analysis_finance_reports/docs/source/usage/command.rst

     freeports -h

-the options can be specified in different ways that overwrite each other.
-The same option can be specified in 3 different ways:
+To controll the operation of the script different options are in use, these can be specified in 3 different ways that overwrite each other, with hierarchy:

-1. **configuration file**
+1. **command line options**
 2. **environment variables**
-3. **command line options**
+3. **configuration file**

-option not specified default to values specified in the :ref:`conf_parse submodule <freeports\_analysis.conf\_parse>`.
+in this way options specified through the command line are never overwritten and have maximum priority.
+An options not specified defaults to the values specified in the :ref:`conf_parse submodule <freeports\_analysis.conf\_parse>`.
-Those are overwritten by the options specified in the **configuration file**, then the result is overwritten by the **environment variables**, **command line options** and finally if when in :ref:`BATCH MODE <batch_mode>` by the *job contextual options*.
+These are overwritten by the options specified in the **configuration file**, then the result is overwritten by the **environment variables**, **command line options** and finally if when in :ref:`BATCH MODE <batch_mode>` by the *job contextual options*.
-The option available to be overwritten and how are documented in the respective reference page:
+The options available to be overwritten and how are documented in the respective reference pages:

 .. toctree::
    :maxdepth: 1